Misterbabou/bwapitool/Readme.md

 curl -k -s --request POST --url https://your.server.domain:9443/sync --header 'Accept: application/json' --header 'X-Password: <your NGINX_FULL_ACCESS_PASS>'
 ```

-:warning: note
+> [!NOTE]
+>
-curl -k option need to be use only if you are using the self signed certificate
+>curl -k option need to be use only if you are using the self signed certificate

 ## Fail2ban debug